What are Exotic Options?

-Basket Options: A basket option is written for foreign exchange market and gives the holder a right to receive two or more currencies in lieu of the pay-off.
+A basket option is written for the foreign exchange market.
+It gives the holder the right to receive two or more currencies instead of the payoff.
 The exchange rate can be pre-specified or the spot rate at the time of the settlement.

-Rainbow Options: A rainbow option has a payoff which is dependent on the movement of two or more underlying assets.
-Even the payoff can be in a different form than the underlying, for example getting shares of a company A for an in the money rainbow call option on a stock of company B.
+A rainbow option has a payoff that is dependent on the movement of two or more underlying assets.
+Even the payoff can be in a different form than the underlying, for example, getting shares of company A for an in-the-money rainbow call option on a stock of company B.

-Weather Options: A weather option pays off when a pre-determined weather condition is met.
-Weather options can be used by weather-dependent businesses to hedge their cash flows during the times of bad weather.
+A weather option pays off when a pre-determined weather condition is met.
+Weather options can be used by weather-dependent businesses to hedge their cash flows during times of bad weather.

-Chooser Options: A chooser option gives the holder a right to decide whether the option will be a call or put at a later date.
-So, if the stock moves up, the holder can decide it to be call and if the stock moves down, the holder can decide it to be a put.
-It is essentially like having a long straddle which pays off during large movements (in any direction) of the underlying.
+A chooser option gives the holder a right to decide whether the option will be a call or put at a later date.
+So, if the stock moves up, the holder can decide it to be called, and if the stock moves down, the holder can decide it to be a put.
+It is essentially like having a long straddle that pays off during large movements (in any direction) of the underlying.

-There can be many other customised varieties of exotic options which can be designed depending upon the business needs.
+There can be many other customized types of exotic options that can be designed depending on the business needs.